• Instruments

 Perhaps you would extremely admire players who can play a piece of the song very quickly, of course, without any mistake.

-However, with ukulele, being fast means nothing.
+However, with the ukulele, being fast means nothing.
 You need to focus on the quality of the music, and how much emotion you can deliver.

 If you just try to play as fast as possible and it becomes difficult for listeners to catch up with the sound, then it’s nonsense.